collapsed-stacks/startups/questions/1299/is-there-a-vat-threshold-for-digital-goods-sold-to-eu-buyers-from-a-us-company.md

 - posted by: [Lef](https://stackexchange.com/users/5464972/lef) on 2014-12-10
 - score: 3

-<p>Currently there is a threshold for you to collect and remit VAT.
+Currently there is a threshold for you to collect and remit VAT.
 The threshold would be around 100k Euros I think, below which you don't have to collect taxes nor remit them.
 This is a law from 2003.
 Next year on the 1st of January you will have to collect and remit VAT.
 This is for every seller providing digital services to the EU.
-Do a google search about VAT MOSS and keep your tissues ready ;)</p>
+Do a google search about VAT MOSS and keep your tissues ready ;)

 ## Answer 1323